 - Place mushrooms into a gallon ziplock bag and pour balsamic mixture into the bag, seal it, and rotate to ensure mushroom caps are evenly coated.

 - Optional: Let marinate 15 minutes or longer.

-- Place portobello mushrooms on wire baking rack and set in the oven on middle rack.
-Bake for 15 minutes.
+- Place portobello mushrooms on a wire baking rack set over a baking sheet and bake for 15 minutes.

 - Top mushrooms with feta cheese, and bake for an additional 10 minutes.
 If there is marinade left over it can be drizzled on the mushrooms when adding feta.